buildkite/buildkite-logs/README.md

 ## High-Level Client API

-For common use cases, the library provides a high-level `ParquetClient` API that simplifies downloading, caching, and querying Buildkite logs:
+For common use cases, the library provides a high-level `Client` API that simplifies downloading, caching, and querying Buildkite logs:

 ```go
 package main